The internment of the Nomads, a French history (1940-1946)

 Monique Heddebaut, historian and president of the historical society of Flines-les-Raches

-Ilsen About, researcher at the CNRS, Georges Simmel Center, EHESS
+Ilsen About, research fellow at the CNRS, Centre Georges Simmel, EHESS

 Alexandre Doulut, historian, PhD student at the University of Paris 1